pbs-assess/rosettafish/README.md

 *If you’d rather a quick way to edit without worrying about Git or file encodings*:

-1. [Edit the file direct only on GitHub](https://github.com/pbs-assess/rosettafish/edit/master/inst/extdata/terms.csv).
+1. [Edit the file directly on GitHub](https://github.com/pbs-assess/rosettafish/edit/master/inst/extdata/terms.csv).
 2. Add the terms to the end of the file.
 3. Click the button to create a pull request.